You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 Court appearances: If a case involves court appearances, the client will likely need an attorney to represent them.
 Alternatively, a litigant can appear in court pro se—i.e., unrepresented and arguing on their own behalf—and in such a scenario, a paralegal may be the optimal choice for helping the client with all other aspects of the case, such as document drafting and preparation for court appearances.
 Attorneys have the legal knowledge and experience to navigate court procedures and can argue a case before a judge or jury.

 Legal strategy: Attorneys and paralegals can help develop legal strategies that can help achieve a desired outcome in court.
-They can identify legal arguments that support a case and can also anticipate and respond to arguments made by the opposing party.
+They can identify legal arguments that support a case and anticipate and respond to arguments made by the opposing party.
 A paralegal may be able to help develop legal strategies, but they cannot give legal advice to clients based on those strategies.
 When contemplating whether to hire a paralegal or an attorney in this regard, it may be important to consider that a paralegal’s legal services are usually substantially more affordable than an attorney’s legal services.

 In some cases, a paralegal may be able to assist with legal research, document preparation, and other legal support services, but they are not authorized to represent a client in court.